kovasap/mod_rng_free/README.md

  - "Breakpoints" for matk/mdef would exist that give you an extra free dodge/attack
  - This system may not work very well for ranged attacks

+When shieldwalling, the character gets +2 to all "adaptation" counters to let them hold on a bit longer.
+This goes up to the original max to prevent spam.

 ## Poise